Skip to Main Content

 Please note:

-- IACUC approval must be received before housing aimals in any HPU facility.
+• IACUC approval must be received before housing animals in any HPU facility.

-- An IACUC approved protocol is valid for a maximum of 3 years.
+• An IACUC approved protocol is valid for a maximum of 3 years with an annual report required each year.

-- Commencement, expiration, and annual review dates dates will be assigned for the project based on the approval date.
-A copy of the Approved Protocol will be returned to the principal investigator or instructor.
+• Commencement, expiration, and annual review dates dates will be assigned for the project based on the approval date.
+A copy of the Protocol Approval Letter will be returned to the principal investigator or instructor.

-HPU’s Protocol Form is designed, in part, to help assure that the following points as recommended by the Guide are addressed in the preparation and review of animal use and care protocols:
+HPU’s Protocol Form in Cayuse is designed, in part, to help assure that the following points as recommended by the Guide are addressed in the preparation and review of animal use and care protocols:

 Post-Approval Review

 Protocol approvals are valid for a maximum of three years.
-The Principal Investigator or instructor must request IACUC approval for any significant departure from the original protocol by submitting a written description of the changes to the IACUC Chair at iacuc@highpoint.edu.
-The Principal Investigator or instructor must verify the status of the project annually by completing and submitting to the IACUC the Annual Protocol Renewal Form.
-A completed electronic version of the Annual Protocol Review Form should be signed and submitted as an email attachment to iacuc@highpoint.edu.
+The Principal Investigator or instructor must request IACUC approval for any significant departure from the original protocol by submitting a protocol amendment through Cayuse.
+The Principal Investigator or instructor must verify the status of the project annually by completing and submitting to the IACUC the Annual Protocol Renewal Form via the Cayuse Protocol record.
 Protocol approvals will be canceled for discontinued projects or projects that deviate significantly from the approved protocol.

 Purpose of Policy